rajeshpillai/react-restated/README.md

 export default TaskForm;
 ```

-The TaskForm needs the context, as it has to invoke the onAddTask method when the button is clicked.
+The TaskForm needs the context, as it has to invoke the onAddTask method when the add button is clicked.

 The below is the code for the TaskList component.
 The TaskList component
 also needs the context as it needs both the state info as well as the